Skip to main content

 ollama serve

-We assume that Ollama is available on http://localhost:11434.
+We assume that Ollama is running on your host machine at http://localhost:11434.

 2